shixiongfei/owl/README.md

 # Owl

-Owl is a game engine for pixel art
+Owl is a Smalltalk dialect used for game engine.